Bradford1040/klipper-extended-corexy-kinematic/doc/kinematic.md

+[NOTE]
+> This page is under construction.
+> I will be going over original python injection into klipper soon.

 # Introduction to extended-coreXY
  In the SnakeOilXY beta3 release, we added support/upgrade options for <code>SnakeOilXY IDEX</code> (using hybrid_coreXY kinematic) and <code>SnakeOilXY 4PR</code> (using extended_coreXY kinematic).
  Extended Corexy(name might be changed when merged into klipper main branch) is a mix of traditional coreXY and hybrid coreXY.
-Before explained what is extended coreXY and it's benefit, let's check the traditional coreXY and 4 motors coreXY (aslo called AWD coreXY or 4WD coreXY) concept and their benefits.
+Before explained what is extended coreXY and it's benefit, let's check the traditional coreXY and 4 motors coreXY (also called AWD coreXY or 4WD coreXY) concept and their benefits.

 ### Traditional Corexy